-For a text version of The Sustainable Path Document is available at the following link: The Blue Mountains Sustainable Path
+A Town Sustainability Plan was last created in 2010, for a text version of The Sustainable Path Document following link: The Blue Mountains Sustainable Path.
+Print copies of the Sustainable Path are available by contacting the Town.

 The Blue Mountains Sustainability Fund (Susty Fund) was created with the goal to advance sustainability in the Town.
 Funds are awarded to improve the Town’s environmental performance, foster sustainability literacy and community engagement, advance climate change adaption and mitigation, and demonstrate the viability of sustainability technologies.